 YouTube Creative Commons is Your Music Bank

-You are only one-click way from a plethora of free music in YouTube.
+You are only one-click way from a plethora of free music on YouTube.
 Looking for dope Stomp Intro Music?
 Search it and make sure the Creative Commons is ticked in the search filter.

-Revive That Music Wave from Old CDs and Videos
+Revive Music Wave from Old CDs and Videos

 Put on Your Music Ninja Hat and Create Your Own Melody

 Everyone can be a master of making music — chill out, we count in whistling — and you can always record your playing of a guitar, banjo, and singing.
-Go handle the recording task to iPhone voice memos, or resort to a sophisticated desktop audio recorder.
+Go handle the recording task to iPhone voice memos, or resort to a sophisticated desktop recording software.

 Tips on Adding and Editing Background Music